Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: Absolutely.
 Because most of these farmers can't afford anything.
 And there's lots of grass.
 It rains practically every day.
 So the grasses grow rich, like in Hawaii, they're rich.
 You don't have to feed them anything else.
 There's so much food for them.
 The buffaloes and the cows, they'll just eat all this grass.
 And it's so tall and thick.
 You can graze like 50 cows on about five acres or four acres constantly, because they can't even eat all that grass.
 So it's pretty amazing.
 So if I go to an outdoor market and that's where I get my meat, and all the flies are on it, that's what I want.

-Q: You mentioned a pretty good adrenaline rush. [unintelligible]
+Q: You mentioned a pretty good adrenaline rush, in that panic kind of situation.

 A: No, I try to keep that down, because adrenaline causes me to get angry.
 And it might cause me to be a little short in my respect.
 Like that young intern.
 Oh my god, you're crazy.
 I mean, that's in bad shape.
 And if I had taken offense to that, if I had had high adrenaline, I might have taken offense to that as I would in my earlier days.
 So part of that is keeping the adrenaline from starting to pump.

 Q: Especially since they just walked away to [unintelligible].

-A: I just said, you know, these are sad people.
+A: Yeah, I just said, you know, these are sad people.
 They can just jump out in the street like that and then stand there and I'm coming at them and I hit.
 If they had jumped out of the way, it would have been different.
 But they just froze like a deer with lights in their eyes.
 They didn't even look.
 They just jumped right into the street.
 As if they were the only people.
 Of course, I was slightly on the left side of the road because I wanted to allow cars to go past me.
 They weren't paying attention to this inside of the road.

 Q: Regarding the cheese and honey, whenever you eat it, they should both be in the mouth together?